mckinsey/vizro/README.md

 pip install vizro
 ```

-See the [Installation guide](https://vizro.readthedocs.io/en/stable/pages/user_guides/install/) for more information
+See the [installation guide](https://vizro.readthedocs.io/en/stable/pages/user_guides/install/) for more information.

 > **This repository is a monorepo and the core `vizro` package can be found in [/vizro-core](https://github.com/mckinsey/vizro/tree/main/vizro-core)**.

-### Getting started
+### New to Vizro?

-See the [Tutorials](https://vizro.readthedocs.io/en/stable/pages/tutorials/first_dashboard/) for creating your first dashboard
+See the [get started documentation](https://vizro.readthedocs.io/en/stable/pages/tutorials/first_dashboard/) to learn how to create your first dashboard.

-### Documentation
+### Get hands on

-See the [Documentation](https://vizro.readthedocs.io/en/stable/) for more details
+See the [how-to guides](https://vizro.readthedocs.io/en/stable/) for step-by-step instructions on the key Vizro features.

 ## Packages